-SEC Form - I-ACGR Updated 21Dec2017 head of the Internal avait.
-The Audit Committee meets with the Board without the presence of the CEO and periodically meets with the I. Recommends to the Board the appointment, reappointment, removal and fees of the External Auditor, duly accredited by the Commission, who undertakes an independent auditof the corporation, and provides an objective assurance on the manner by which the financial statements should be prepared and presented to the stockholders." k.
-Coordinates, monitors and facilitates compliance with laws, rules and regulations; j.
-Performs oversight functions over the corporation's Internal and External Auditors.
-It ensures the independence of Internal and External Auditors, and that both auditors are given unrestricted access to all records, properties and personnel to enable them to perform their respective audit functions; i.
-Reviews the disposition of the recommendations in the External Auditor's management letter; Compliance with tax, legal and regulatory requirements
+SEC Form - LACGR Updated 21Dec2017 p.
+Recommends to the Board the appointment, reappointment, removal and fees of the External Auditor, duly accredited by the Commission, who undertakes an independent audit of the corporation, and provides an objective assurance on the manner by which the financial o.
+Coordinates, monitors and facilitates compliance with laws, rules and regulations; I. Performs oversight functions over the corporation's Internal and External Auditors, including the review of reports submitted by them.
+It ensures the independence of Internal and External Auditors, and that both auditors are given unrestricted access to all records, properties and personnel to enable them to perform their respective audit functions; k.
+Reviews the disposition of the recommendations in the External Auditor's management letter; Compliance with accounting standards Compliance with tax, legal and regulatory requirements